permezel/zwi/README.md

 # Hints

-When manually deleting followees, and searching by name, I find it helps to type in the bits of the name which are more likely to be unique, so as to limit the lists presented.
+When manually deleting followees, using the Zwift companion app, and searching by name, I find it helps to type in the bits of the name which are more likely to be unique, so as to limit the lists presented.

 # User Feedback